Skip to main content

 • The camera should be:

-• Mounted straight — not at a sharp angle
+• Mounted straight and not at a sharp angle

-• A visual marker (screen text or sticker) indicating where the QR code should be held
+• Adding a visual marker (screen text or sticker) showing where the QR code should be held

 4. Device stability and operation